uk-ai/ukai2023/_sessions/lunch-break.md

 | 5         | A Variational Autoencoder for Longitudinal Causal Models                                                | Siddharth Ramchandran  |
 | 6         | Self-adaptive Parameter Control Mechanism in Evolutionary Computation	                                  | Xiaoyu Qin             |
 | 6         | Unsupervised Opinion Summarization in the Wasserstein Space                                             | Jiayu Song             |

+Posters format: Up to A1 (59cm * 84cm), with portrait orientation.